nikhiltri/dotfiles/README.md

 ## Summary

-At the moment this includes only a handful of dot files.
+At the moment this includes only a handful of dotfiles.
 Mostly `bash` shortcuts since most of my development time is on the command line.
-But also my `.emacs` which has evolved a _lot_ ever the years, and finally has a place where I can track changes.
-And finally an `.ignore` file which is honored by a few command-line search tools, including Silver Searcher, which has been the one I've been using as of late.
+But also my `.emacs` which has evolved a _lot_ over the years, and finally has a place where I can track changes.
+And finally, an `.ignore` file which is honored by a few command-line search tools, including Silver Searcher, which has been the one I've been using as of late.